aidanmelen/bobcat-miner-python/docs/contributions.md

 ...
 ```

-This dev container is networked with a fake bobcat service with the hostname: `fancy-awesome-bobcat`.
+This dev container is networked with a fake bobcat service called `fancy-awesome-bobcat`.

 ```
 docker-compose exec bobcat-miner-python-dev poetry run bobcat autopilot